Asia Hotels Japan Tokyo

 Best Luxury Hotels In Tokyo

 The vibrant city of Tokyo attracts visitors from all over the world with its rich culture, vibrant nightlife scene and wealth of attractions.
 There are hundreds of hotels scattered around the city, ranging from five-star hotels that you can splurge your budget on to capsule hotels, where you sleep in a tiny capsule bedroom.
 If you want to spend a night in luxurious style, Tokyo has a variety of international brand hotels you can choose from.
 Luxury hotels can be found in western Shinjuku, with the most notable one being the Park Hyatt Tokyo, featured in Lost in Translation.
-Around Tokyo Station is the Seiyo Ginza and Four Seasons Maronouchi, while there are other excellent choices in Akasaka.
+Around Tokyo Station are the Seiyo Ginza and Four Seasons Maronouchi, while there are other excellent choices in Akasaka.

 Mandarin Oriental